Module 1.2: Instrumentation & Alerting

 Answer:

-The for field specifies how long the alert expression must be continuously true before the alert transitions from pending to firing.
+The for field acts as an explicit debouncing mechanism, specifying exactly how long a raw alert expression must be continuously true before the system promotes the alert state from pending to formally firing.

-- Causes alert flapping: brief spikes trigger and resolve alerts rapidly
+- This creates systemic alert flapping: brief, harmless infrastructure spikes trigger and resolve notifications rapidly.

 With for: 5m: